Statement of purpose (as of February 2021)

 Access to Health Records

 The Data Protection Act allows patients to find out what information is held on computer.
 This applies to health records.
 If a patient wishes to see them, we ask that they make a written request to the Practice.
-Patients are entitled to receive a copy, but should note that a charge may be made.

 A carer is someone who, without payment, provides help and support to a partner, child, relative, friend or neighbour who could not manage without their help.
 This could be due to age, physical or mental illness, substance misuse or disability.
 Anyone can become a carer.
 Carers come from all walks of life, all cultures and can be of any age.